Thousands of citizens are amateur scientists as 1000 eyes definitely see more

-During most of history, the scientific body was composed of “gentleman of means” who studied nature and the cosmos out of passion.
+During most of history, the scientific body was composed of “gentlemen of means” who studied nature and the cosmos out of passion.
 Only later on it became a job for which they would receive a salary from universities or investigation centers.

-We need to celebrate and honor the intrepid explorers and builders of our current scientific knowledge but more importantly, we need to continue this into the 21st century.
-We all need to observe the conditions around our own little part of the world and collaborate with the scientific community to keep our world the beautiful place it is.
+We need to celebrate and honor the intrepid explorers and builders of our current scientific knowledge, but more importantly, we need to continue this into the 21st century.
+We all need to observe the conditions around our own minor part of the world and collaborate with the scientific community to keep our world the beautiful place it is.

 Source: Newspaper Sur, story by Ines Gallastegui